 A famous quote from this chapter is that if there’s any secret to success, it lies in the ability to get the other person’s point of view and see things from that person’s angle and your own.

 So it’s about putting yourself in their shoes.
 If you keep telling people about what you want, it might not necessarily be what they want, or they might not even care.
 You’re not going to get anywhere when it comes to influencing them and getting them on your side.

 The author said that you could make more friends in two months by being genuinely interested in other people than you can in two years by trying to get them interested in you.
 It’s challenging yourself to be more interested in other people for twenty-four hours.

-It means you will try as much as possible not to talk about yourself and instead let other people talk about themselves.
-People said when they experienced or did this challenge that it was eye-opening to them how much they didn’t know about the people.
-Another thing that you will notice when you do this challenge is it’s hard not to talk about yourself.
+It means you will try as much as possible not to talk about yourself and let other people talk about themselves.
+People said when they experienced or did this challenge, it was eye-opening to them how much they didn’t know about the people.
+Another thing you will notice when you do this challenge is that it’s hard not to talk about yourself.

-- What I do in those situations, I also smile at them, and maybe it will make their mood and day a lot better.
+- What I do in those situations is I also smile at them, and maybe it will make their mood and day a lot better.
 It takes fewer muscles to smile than it does to frown.

 So lighten up and smile.
-Even though we’re always in our masks nowadays, it’s still important because smiling doesn’t just come from your mouth, but you can see it in other people’s eyes.
+Even though we’re always in our masks nowadays, it’s still essential because smiling doesn’t just come from your mouth; you can see it in other people’s eyes.

 4. Remember Names

 Dale Carnegie said that your name is the sweetest and most important word in any language, and that’s true.
 If people remember your name, you appreciate it.
 When people send you emails addressing you like a charm, you appreciate that other than that.
 So it makes a big difference.